Author: Raymond C. Rumpf

 Chapter 2 – Electromagnetic Preliminaries

 All of the background in electromagnetics and device theory is presented that is needed to fully understand how FDFD is implemented.
-Topics include Maxwell’s equations, tensors, waves, scattering at an interface, diffraction from gratings, waveguides, transmission lines, and scalability of Maxwell’s equations.
+Topics include Maxwell’s equations, tensors, waves, polarization, scattering at an interface, diffraction from gratings, waveguides, transmission lines, and scalability of Maxwell’s equations.

 Chapter 3 – The Finite-Difference Method